biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

  Subsampled OTU picking workflow evaluation
 --------------------------------------------

-Several analyses were performed to confirm that results are comparable between the subsampled open-reference OTU picking workflow and the standard open-reference OTU picking workflow.
+Several analyses were performed to confirm that results are comparable between the subsampled open-reference OTU picking workflow and the legacy open-reference OTU picking workflow.
 These include analyses on two different data sets: one host-associated (the `Costello Whole Body <http://www.ncbi.nlm.nih.gov/pubmed/19892944>`_ study) and one free-living (the `Lauber 88 soils <http://www.ncbi.nlm.nih.gov/pubmed/19502440>`_ study).
 These two were chosen as Greengenes (the reference set being used) is known to be biased toward human-associated microbes, so I wanted to confirm that the method works when few sequences fail to hit the reference set (whole body) and when many sequences fail to hit the reference set (88 soils).

 Several tests were performed:
  * beta diversity (procrustes analysis to compare subsampled OTU results to de novo, open-reference, and closed-reference OTU picking)